 Maame Adjei is possibly the busiest woman in Accra.
-Her projects are multitude, and sometimes its a bit hard to keep track of them all, honestly.
-Known for her work on An African City, she also has a one woman show, Girl Going Places, makes guest appearances left and right, and she recently stared in a yet-to-be-released short film by Billie Adwoa McTernan.
+Her projects are multitude, so much that it can be hard to keep track of them all.
+Known for her work on television show An African City, Adjei also has a one woman show called Girl Going Places, makes numerous guest appearances, and recently starred in a yet-to-be-released short film by Billie Adwoa McTernan.
 We caught up with her at TeeBaa, where she comes when she does find time to relax.

 What do you do and what do you love most about your work?